rvicedomini/rust-strainberry/README.md

 - `--min-snv <NUM>`: minimum number of phased SNVs to retain a haplotype
 - `--min-alt-count <NUM>`: minimum number of alternative-allele observations
 - `--min-alt-frac <FLOAT>`: minimum fraction of alternative-allele observations

+## Output files

+The strain-aware output assembly is written in the `assembly.fasta` file in inside the output directory provided with the `--out-dir` parameter.
+A corresponding assembly graph in GFA format is also available in the `assembly.gfa` file.

 ## Example